xiongxingplus/engine-viewer-interview-project/README.md

-# engine-viewer-interview-project
+# Interactive Engine Model Viewer (interview project)
 While applying for jobs, I was asked to create an interactive engine viewer in two days.
 I took this oppritunity to play around with HDRP and URP as well as Unity's Cinemachine.

 # Links